10 Smart Tips For Eating Well On A Travel Budget

 Knowing when and where you are going to be having your next meal might seem like overkill in the planning, but trust me.
 It will save you time and money if you have a plan ahead.
 Without it, you might be stuck wandering around looking for food and forced to pay more than you might be comfortable with paying.

-TripAdvisor and Yelp are an easy way to plan for meals in any area while in the US and sometimes abroad.
+TripAdvisor and Yelp are easy ways to plan meals in any area while in the US and sometimes abroad.
 Read the menus, plan for special diets, and look at the address on your maps.

 We don't travel with small children anymore, but the one thing that I learned from traveling with children for over 20 years is that packing snacks ahead of time saves money.